 - Impulsive symptoms: acts without thinking, has trouble waiting for his or her turn, interrupts others, inability to keep extreme emotions in check

-Helping your child with ADHD can be confusing and frustrating – you may not know how to help or what to do.
+Helping your child with attention-deficit/hyperactivity disorder can be confusing and frustrating – you may not know how to help or what to do.
 Here are some tips for helping your child or teen with ADHD:

 - Learn about ADHD and the way it is treated to have a better understanding of what life is like for your child